cocos/cocos-docs/en/editor/project/index.md

 ## Texture Compression

-In Cocos Creator 3.0, the preset configuration of texture compression is moved to **Project Settings**, and developers can select how the image asset is preset in the **Inspector** panel.
-After upgrading to v3.0, the editor will automatically scan all the texture compression configurations in the project and sort out a few presets.
+The preset configuration of texture compression is moved to **Project Settings**, and developers can select how the image asset is preset in the **Inspector** panel.
+The editor will automatically scan all the texture compression configurations in the project and sort out a few presets.
 Since it is automatically scanned, the preset names may not match the project and can be modified by developers.

-You can change them yourself. [compress-texture](./texture-compress/compress-texture.png)
+These can be changed manually. [compress-texture](./texture-compress/compress-texture.png)

 This panel is mainly used to add presets for texture compression.
 Each texture compression configuration allows to tailor the configuration for different platforms.
 Once added, developers can quickly add a texture compression preset in the **Inspector** panel by selecting the image asset in the **Hierarchy** panel.
 It is also possible to modify the preset directly in this panel to achieve the need to update the compression texture configuration in bulk.